 Valve might actually be able to count to three after all, if a series of leaks concerning the third entry in the Left 4 Dead franchise ring true.
 The post-apocalyptic zombie shooter was a global hit across its 2008 and 2009, but the series has had nothing from Valve ever since.

-While details on Left 4 Dead 3 remain relatively sparse, we’ve compiled all the information currently circulating, including some new features we’d like to see.
+Details on Left 4 Dead 3 remain relatively sparse, if indeed the game exists at all, we’ve compiled all the information currently circulating, including some new features we’d like to see.
 The post-apocalyptic zombie shooter has proven to be a global hit since its inception in 2008, and it seems fans are clamouring like the undead for more.

 We'll be updating this page if and when any new information is revealed, so be sure to bookmark it.